Key 2017 Accomplishments

 The Job Development Bureau again achieved 100% of our federal and state performance benchmarks and spending requirements.
 We also successfully satisfied all program and fiscal monitoring/reporting requirements.

-Quickly assist unemployed workers with reemployment activities, allowing them to learn new occupational skills when appropriate, to enable them to find new employment during the on-going economic recovery.
-Assist area businesses to recruit the skilled workers they require, allowing them to grow with the economy.
+Quickly assist unemployed workers with reemployment activities, allowing them to learn new occupational skills when appropriate, to enable them to find new employment.
+Assist area businesses to recruit the skilled workers they require, allowing them to grow.
 Continue to provide priority of service to unemployed veterans, returning them to the civilian workforce in an expedited manner.

 Support our job-seeking customers to maximize their successful job retention while working with business to reduce employee turn-over, thereby maintaining a highly skilled and productive workforce.